LTEs and Op-Eds by MYCJ Members

 The CMP corridor is not a climate justice solution

-The CMP corridor would clear a path through Canadian and Maine forests, permanently altering what is considered to be one of the largest contiguous tracts of temperate forest in the world…These environmental impacts are coupled with intense local economic impacts; statewide, Maine’s economy heavily relies on outdoor recreation and tourism, and regions along this corridor rely on natural spaces for their livelihoods.
+The CMP corridor would clear a path through Canadian and Maine forests, permanently altering what is considered to be one of the largest contiguous tracts of temperate forest in the world.

 Read More